huytran00001010/learn-rails/README.md

 gem 'bootstrap-sass' and 'sass-rails' to use the Twitter Bootstrap and handle *.sass file files, The "Asset Pipeline" will merge and compact all javascript and stylesheets file in application.html.erb

+gem "simple_form" to create a form in html by "Rails Way"

+"google_drive" gem to drive file to Google Drive or Spreadsheet.
+Must have credential for remote to Google Drive